Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 This repo is continually updated and upgraded.
 Last updated: July 22, 2024
-Look for 🐬 to explore *new bonus notebooks* such as Midjourney's API, Google Vertex AI Gemini's API, and boosting the speed of your OpenAI API with Asynchronous Batch Processing!
+Look for 🐬 to explore *new bonus notebooks* such as Midjourney's API, Google Vertex AI Gemini's API, and boosting the speed of OpenAI GPT models with asynchronous batch API calls!
 Look for 🎏 to explore existing notebooks for the *latest model or platform releases*, such as OpenAI's latest GPT-4o and GPT-4o-mini models.
 Look for 🛠 to run existing notebooks with *new dependency versions and platform API constraints and tweaks.*